jeevacodepro/build-ci-cd-udacity-project/README.md

 <TODO: Project Plan

 * A link to a Trello board for the project
-* A link to a spreadsheet that includes the original and final project plan>
+* A link to a spreadsheet that includes the original and final project plan> trigger build

 ## Instructions